WICG/import-maps/README.md

 It's common in the JavaScript ecosystem to have a package (in the sense of [npm](https://www.npmjs.com/)) contain multiple modules, or other files.
 For such cases, we want to map a prefix in the `import:`-URL space, onto another prefix in the fetchable-URL space.

-Module import maps do this by giving special meaning to mappings that end with a trailing slash.
+Import maps do this by giving special meaning to mappings that end with a trailing slash.
 Thus, a map like

 ```json
 {